satya77/Entity_Embedding/README.md

 ## Pre-trained Models
 The results presented in the paper are the average result between 10 embedding model trained using the same hyperparameters on the test datasets.
 We provide one pre-trained model per method [here](https://dbs.ifi.uni-heidelberg.de/resources/entity-embeddings/), for the exact replication of the results in the paper however, all 10 models are required.

-## Dowanload Pre-trained Models with LOAD Network
+## Download Pre-trained Models with LOAD Network

 To download the pre-trained models along with the LOAD network you can run the bash script `load_data.sh` in the `resources` folder, or download from the website mentioned above.s